Onomedenor/QUANTIFYING-THE-ECONOMIC-BURDEN-OF-CLIMATE-INDUCED-HEALTH-RISKS-IN-NIGERIA/README.md

-- 💼 **Employment**: 86.2% of respondents reported being unemployed, a critical factor increasing economic vulnerability to climate-health shocks.
+- 💼 **Employment**: a frequency of 433 respondents reported being unemployed, a critical factor increasing economic vulnerability to climate-health shocks.